PengYilong/framework/README.md

 # Zero
-The php framework for learning php framework for Thinkphp 5.14.
+The framework of Zero for studying Thinkphp

 ## Installation

 ```
-composer create-project nezimi/zero
+composer create-project zero-systems/framework
 ```